 During some stages of sleep, your body goes into a temporary paralysis, which may prevent you from acting out any dreams.
 Paralysis during sleep is normal, but you are usually unaware of it because you are asleep at the time.

 If this 'off switch' lasts for a few seconds to a few minutes after you wake up, you will be fully aware of being paralysed.
 You may find it distressing that you cannot move or talk, even though you can hear normally.

 Sleep paralysis usually happens just as you're waking up, but can happen when you are falling asleep.
 Episodes of sleep paralysis can sometimes involve hallucinations, which may be frightening.
 For example, you may feel there is an intruder in your room.

 What causes sleep paralysis?

-Sleep paralysis may occur on its own.
-It is not necessarily a sign of any problems.
+Sleep paralysis is not necessarily a sign of any problems.
 Sleep paralysis may occur on its own or it may be related to medical conditions, including migraine, mental health (anxiety disorders), obstructive sleep apnoea, and a long-term brain disorder called narcolepsy.
 People with narcolepsy have extreme daytime drowsiness and sudden attacks of sleep, regardless of circumstances.